 Absolutely NO PODIUMS or LECTERNS with microphones in the immediate performance space.

-Screen(s) and projector that will accomodate an Apple Keynote slideshow presentation.
+Curtis has an excellent, entertaining, and informative slideshow that loops over several minutes that guests can enjoy during dinner or anytime before or after the show.
+The presentation is full of fun and interesting pics from Curtis' performances, jokes, games and brain teasers, as well as information that audience members need to know and can expect during the performance.
+A screen(s) and projector that will accomodate an Apple Keynote slideshow presentation is necessary.
 If a Microsoft or PC version is necessary, please let us know.
-Curtis has an excellent, entertaining, and informative slideshow that loops over several minutes that guests can enjoy during dinner or anytime before or after the show.
-The presentation is full of fun and interesting information about Curtis' career, games and brain teasers, as well as information that audience members need to know and can expect during the performance.